IAD Comprehensive

 (12 Credits, grade of C or better)

 Related Studies includes 3000 - 4000 level courses inside or outside of the Interactive Design Major.
 These hours do not need to be taken in a single discipline, but should relate to a particular interest or career goal.
 Students should work with the TCID advisor to determine prerequisites for Related Studies courses.
 Completion of a Formal Minor or Certificate Program would also satisfy the Related Studies requirement.
-These minors should be considered to augment the IAD degree: Anthropology, Computer Science, Game Design, Information Technology, Marketing, Organizational & Professional Communication, Psychology, and Technical Communication.
+These minors should be considered to augment the IAD degree: Anthropology, Computer Science, Data Science & Analytics, Game Design, Information Technology, Marketing, Organizational & Professional Communication, Psychology, and Technical Communication.

 Free Electives